OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows

 While the COS G130M grating resolution is in the LSF-insensitive regime, COS LSFs contain prominent broad non-Gaussian wings which necessititate folding in LSF corrections.
 As such, we perform our fit a second time by convolving the {\tt OutLines} profile with the appropriate COS G130M LSF \citep[see \hyperlink{STScI}{https://www.stsci.edu/hst/instrumentation/cos/performance/spectral-resolution} and method in Appendix B of][]{Flury2025a} before comparing it to the observations.
 We find that the results from our initial fit are comparable to those from the fit containing the LSF correction, with each set of parameters well within the 1$\sigma$ confidences of both posteriors.

-The best-fit parameters indicate that the starbursting core of J1044+0353 contains a spherically expanding, isothermal wind with a velocity field characteristic of optically thick, radiatively-driven winds \citep[e.g.,][]{1977ApJ...213..737B,Flury2023}.
-However, the relatively low wind velocity ($v_\infty=215$ \kms, comparable to Voigt modeling of the silicon lines, \citealt{Parker2024}, and the ``broad'' component of nebular lines, \citealt{Peng2023}) and weak $\dot{p}$ and $\dot{E}$ (marginally non-zero) suggests that mechanical feedback from massive stars is relatively weak or even suppressed.
+{ The best-fit parameters indicate that the starbursting core of J1044+0353 contains a spherical expanding wind with a velocity field characteristic of radiatively-driven winds most likely due to dusty radiation pressure \citep[e.g.,][]{Flury2023}, although line-driving \citep[][]{1975ApJ...195..157C} and optically thick \citep{1977ApJ...213..737B} mechanisms are consistent with the range of $\beta$.
+Critically, the posterior on $\beta$ strongly disfavors ram pressure driving, suggesting that supernovae do not cause the current feedback.} However, the relatively low wind velocity ($v_\infty=215$ \kms, comparable to Voigt modeling of the silicon lines, \citealt{Parker2024}, and the ``broad'' component of nebular lines, \citealt{Peng2023}) and weak $\dot{p}$ and $\dot{E}$ (marginally non-zero) suggests that mechanical feedback from massive stars is relatively weak or even suppressed.
 Such suppression can occur in cases where catastrophic cooling of swept up dense material prevents acceleration up to more ``traditional'' velocities closer to 500 \kms\ or more, is known to occur in Green Pea galaxies with young stellar populations \citep{2017ApJ...851L...9J}, and could be associated with Lyman continuum (LyC) escape \citep[e.g.,][]{2017ApJ...851L...9J,Jaskot2019}.